ISamAtlas/Torch/README.md

-In truth, I made this datapack over a year ago, display entities weren't out yet, I was still learning about the importance of functions, and efficiency with execute commands. just so you know, I wont be accepting any pull requests (if that's the right word) because I'd like to keep it how it was in the video.
+In truth, I made this datapack over a year ago, display entities weren't out yet, I was still learning about the importance of functions, and efficiency with execute commands. just so you know, I wont be accepting any pull requests (if that's the right word) because I'd like to keep it how it was in my video.

 Oh and, funnily enough, this wasn't actually ever supposed to be a video, this was supposed to be part of a larger datapack I was